vircadia/vircadia-docs-sphinx/docs/source/create/avatars/package-avatar.rst

 We provide two ways to create an avatar package: either through Unity or through our Avatar Packager.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-High Fidelity Avatar Exporter for Unity
+Vircadia Avatar Exporter for Unity (unmaintained)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In some cases, you will want to :doc:`download an avatar from an external website <find-avatars>` and use that avatar in Vircadia.
-The High Fidelity Avatar Exporter for Unity (also known as the "avatar exporter") converts human-like avatars and packages them for use in Vircadia.
+The Vircadia Avatar Exporter for Unity (also known as the "avatar exporter") converts human-like avatars and packages them for use in Vircadia.

 Once you have successfully used the :doc:`avatar exporter <find-avatars>` to package your avatar, you must host it somewhere on the cloud.
 You can upload it to Amazon S3 or a webserver for example.